TypeScriptToLua/TypeScriptToLua.github.io/docs/configuration.md

 To customize transpilation behavior we add a new group of options to the `tsconfig.json` file.
 All of these options should be placed in a `tstl` object.

-You can use our [VS Code extension](editor-support.md) or manually specify the json schema to receive autocompletion and hints for the configuration file.
+You can use our [VS Code extension](editor-support.md) or manually specify the JSON schema to receive autocompletion and hints for the configuration file.

 ```json title=tsconfig.json
 {